 Are you looking to maximize the effectiveness of your Google My Business profile in search results?
 Here are tips for optimizing your Google business profile to increase SEO effectiveness.

-In 2022, optimizing your Google business profile is essential for targeted online visibility.
+In 2022, optimizing your Google business profile is essential for getting noticed online.

 Google Business Profile (formerly known as Google My Business or GMB) is a platform created in 2014 to connect people with local businesses that interest them with a few simple clicks.